mudlogger/er301-hyperscale-units/README.md

 https://youtu.be/Zbcc6PW59So?si=mfa6WQKl4iWWfKBW

 Minimum ER301 firmware required is v0.6.15 : https://github.com/odevices/er-301/releases
+Firmware v0.6.14 or less will not load samples from these packages

 NOTE: Set to 48kHz / 128smps in system settings of er301